 Love Muffin Cafe

-I am going to start here because every great adventure, at least in my world, is fueled by coffee.
-Love Muffin Cafe is a local cafe and coffee house serving breakfast and lunch.
+I am going to start my list of the best restaurant here because every great adventure, at least in my world, is fueled by coffee.
+Love Muffin Cafe is a locally owned cafe and coffee house serving breakfast and lunch.
 I love finding local places like this one.
 Not only are they brewing a GREAT cup of organically grown coffee, but their food ingredients are also organic, seasonal, and local whenever possible.

 We stopped in here at the beginning of lunch time and were luckily enough to order off the breakfast and lunch menu.
 We loved the Cuban sandwich, Vesuvio sandwich with turkey and mortadello, Banh Mi, Breakfast sandwich with bacon (my youngest wouldn’t share this one so I can only assume), and a Rasa Club.
 The Rasa Club had this onion jam that made the sandwich!
 If you like hot, then you’ll love the Vesuvio.
 It has a sweet hot mustard that brought the heat in a good way.
 Everything we had here was good.
 This cafe itself is a fun place with a hip atmosphere.
 A must visit in my book!